 Burghley House, in Stamford is a 20 minute drive from Oakham and well known as the largest and grandest house of the first Elizabethan Age.
-Open to the public daily from 20th March to 31st October this year (except Fridays), Burghley House and The Gardens of Surprise are a fascinating family attraction.
-Burghley is also home to one of the most exciting events in the equestrian calendar; the annual Land Rover Burghley Horse Trials (first weekend in September) where international riders compete for the £50,000 prize fund over a 3 day event (which takes place over 4 days!).
+Open to the public daily from around Easter to October (except Fridays), Burghley House and The Gardens of Surprise are a fascinating family attraction.
+Burghley is also home to one of the most exciting events in the equestrian calendar; the annual Land Rover Burghley Horse Trials (first weekend in September) where international riders compete for the £50,000 prize fund over a 3 day event (which takes place over 5 days!).
 Excellent shopping facilities abound at this premier event with a number of pavilions, rural crafts, shops and food walk exhibitors keen to introduce you to their stunning array of products.
 Very tempting for a little early Christmas shopping!

 Grimsthorpe Castle, this magnificent historic house, park and gardens are all set in rolling Lincolnshire countryside.
-Offering a great family day out with house tours and over nine miles of marked routes for cyclists - either bring your own bike or hire one on site.
+Offering a great family day out with house tours and over nine miles of marked routes for cyclists – either bring your own bike or hire one on site, and adventure play area.

 Peterborough Cathedral, is just 20 miles from Rutland Water.
 It is one of the finest Norman Cathedrals in Europe and the burial place of Henry VIII’s first wife, Katharine of Aragon.
 Its decorated ceilings are spectacular and include the rare 13th century painted wood ceiling in the Nave.
 The Cathedral is close to the city centre shops and on fine days is a very pleasant place to picnic.

 Belvoir Castle, in nearby Leicestershire dates back to Norman times.
 Belvoir has been the ancestral home of the Duke and Duchess of Rutland for one thousand years and is currently the family home of 11th Duke and Duchess and their five children.
-This stunning Grade 1 listed castle is open to the public from March to October with free guided tours on weekdays at 12.30pm and 2.30pm.
+This stunning Grade 1 listed castle is open to the public on selected days throughout the year.
 The formal gardens are stunning and include the Japanese Woodland, Duchess Garden and Hermits Garden.
 The resident birds of prey are kept to chase pigeons off the castle lead roof and if you’re lucky, you’ll be able to see them with their devoted handlers.
-Belvoir Castle has all the ingredients whether you’re planning a fairytale wedding or just a family day out in an English castle!

 Deene Park just south of the Rutland border.
 This historic family home has grown from a mediaeval manor to a Tudor and Georgian mansion over the previous 500 years.
 Visitors to Deene Park are allowed to see rooms from each of the different periods.
 This interesting property is still owned, and lived in, by the Brudenell family who first occupied it in 1514.
 The formal gardens each have their own distinctive planting schemes, with the Parterre incorporating topiary tea pots!